dmancevo/mrsteven/README.md

-# 🎮 Villagers, Knights & Dragon
+# 🎮 Dragonseeker

 A social deduction party game built with FastAPI, HTMX, Tailwind CSS, and DaisyUI.
 Inspired by the classic "Mr. White" game, players must work together to identify the Dragon among them!

 ## 🎯 Game Overview

-**Villagers, Knights & Dragon** is a real-time multiplayer social deduction game where players are assigned secret roles:
+**Dragonseeker** is a real-time multiplayer social deduction game where players are assigned secret roles:
 - **Villagers**: Know the secret word and must identify the Dragon
 - **Knights**: Know a similar (but different) word and must identify the Dragon.
 Knights don't know they are knights - they think they are villagers!
 - **Dragon**: Doesn't know the word and must blend in to survive